Carath\'eodory Theory and A Priori Estimates for Continuity Inclusions in the Space of Probability Measures: Introduction

-Differential inclusions and set-valued analysis at large play an instrumental role in control theory and in the calculus of variations, as evidenced by the reference monographs \cite{Aubin1984,Aubin1990,Clarke,Vinter} and \cite{CannarsaS2004,Cesari2012}.
-They provide a convenient setting that allows to prove existence results \cite{Filippov1962} for variational problems, to derive first- and second-order optimality conditions -- both in the form of a Pontryagin Maximum Principle \cite{Frankowska1987,Frankowska2018,FrankowskaO2020,FrankowskaZZ2018} or Hamilton-Jacobi-Bellman equations \cite{Frankowska1989,Frankowska1995} --, and to investigate qualitative properties of optimal trajectories \cite{Cannarsa1991}.
-Owing to their mathematical versatility, these schemes have recently started to percolate in the communities of mean-field control and mean-field games \cite{SetValuedPMP,SemiSensitivity,Cannarsa2021,Cavagnari2022,Jimenez2020,PiccoliCDC2018}.
-With the goal of transposing these powerful and tried concepts to the setting of mean-field control, we generalised in \cite{ContInc} several cornerstones of the theory of Cauchy-Lipschitz differential inclusions to dynamics formulated in the space $(\Pcal_c(\R^d),W_p)$ of compactly supported measures endowed with a Wasserstein metric.
-The first of these key results are the Filippov estimates, which provide the existence of a solution to \eqref{eq:IntroInc} whose distance to an a priori fixed measure curve is controlled, and that is extremely useful to produce admissible trajectories when conducting perturbative and linearisation arguments.
-The second one is the compactness of the set of trajectories when the right-hand side of the dynamics is convex, which is naturally needed in virtually every existence proof based on weak compactness arguments, both in optimal control theory and in the calculus of variations.
-The third one is the so-called relaxation theorem, which asserts that in the absence of convexity, the closure of the solution set of \eqref{eq:IntroInc} coincides with that of the Cauchy problem in which the dynamics has been convexified.
-In addition to its topological relevance, this result is widely used for the derivation of sharp first- and second-order optimality conditions for optimal control problems in extremely varied contexts, see e.g. \cite{Frankowska1990,Frankowska2017,Frankowska2018} for ordinary differential equations, \cite{FrankowskaMM2018} for infinite-dimensional control problems, and our previous work \cite{SetValuedPMP} concerned with mean-field optimal control problems.
-The relaxation theorem is also essential when investigating the fine properties of solutions to Hamilton-Jacobi-Bellman equations, as it allows to posit without loss of generality the existence of optimal trajectories associated with the corresponding value function.
+The second contribution of this article lies in the transposition of the findings of \cite{ContInc}, derived for curves of compactly supported measures, to the setting of general Wasserstein spaces.
+The first of these key results are the so-called Filippov estimates, presented in Theorem \ref{thm:Filippov}, which provide the existence of a solution to \eqref{eq:IntroInc} whose distance to an a priori fixed measure curve is precisely controlled.
+Such estimates are extremely useful to produce admissible trajectories for control systems when conducting perturbative arguments and performing linearisations.
+The second of these results is the compactness of the solution set when the right-hand side of the dynamics is convex, which is needed in virtually every existence proof based on weak compactness arguments, both in optimal control theory and in the calculus of variations.
+The third and last is the so-called relaxation theorem, which asserts that in the absence of convexity, the closure of the solution set of \eqref{eq:IntroInc} coincides with that of the Cauchy problem in which the dynamics has been convexified.
+These three pivotal properties have been widely used in conjunction with one another to derive sharp first- and second-order optimality conditions for optimal control problems in various contexts, see e.g. \cite{Frankowska1990,Frankowska2018} for ordinary differential equations, \cite{Frankowska1990,FrankowskaMM2018} for general evolution equations in infinite-dimensional Banach spaces, and our previous work \cite{SetValuedPMP} concerned with mean-field optimal control problems.
+It should be noted that the relaxation theorem is also essential when investigating the fine properties of solutions to Hamilton-Jacobi-Bellman equations, as it allows to posit without loss of generality the existence of optimal trajectories associated with the corresponding value function.